-- If the other plan does not have this birthday rule, the other plan's rule is used to decide which plan is primary. - If you are separated or divorced, the plans pay in the following order: - First, the plan of the parent whom the court has established as financially responsible for the child's health care (The claims administrator must be informed of the court decree.
-However, even though you are divorced and required to pay for medical coverage, your dependents are not automatically eligible for this plan.
-See the sections on Eligibility on pages 6-7 and Continued Health Coverage on pages 95-99. - Second, the plan of the parent with custody of the child. - Third, the plan of the spouse of the parent with custody of the child. - Fourth, the plan of the parent who does not have custody of the child.
+- If the other plan does not have this birthday rule, the other plan's rule is used to decide which plan is primary. - If you are separated or divorced, the plans pay in the following order: - First, the plan of the parent whom the court has established as financially responsible for the child's health care (The claims administrator must be informed of the court decree.) - However, even though you are divorced and required to pay for medical coverage, your dependents are not automatically eligible for this plan.
+See section 2.2.2, Dependents and section 9, Continued Health Coverage for additional information. - o Second, the plan of the parent with custody of the child. - Third, the plan of the spouse of the parent with custody of the child. - Fourth, the plan of the parent who does not have custody of the child.